 You are receiving messages and acknowledgments from your partners.

-Test your message flow in your Anypoint Partner Manager Sandbox environment:
+Test your message flow in your Anypoint Partner Manager sandbox environment:

-Initiate a transmission on the receiving endpoint.
+Send a test file to the receiving endpoint.

-Select the transmission to test from the list.
+In the left navigation menu, select Activity and select the transmission to test from the list.

 Scan for an exclamation point (!) in any of the boxes next to the displayed flow stages.
 Exclamation points indicate that there is an issue with the transmission.
 Address any issues you find.